 Running a successful sports betting operation requires a lot of hard work, but it can be done.
 Here is our guide to becoming a bookie for dummies.

 Sports betting has always been a part of our culture.
-Up until 2018, sports gambling existed as a subterranean market outside of Nevada.
+Up until 2018, sports gambling existed as an underground market outside of Nevada.
 For decades, bookies in states across the country operated in back rooms and pool halls.

 Not anymore.
 Sports betting is now a legitimate business in many states across the US, with more to come.
 It’s so legitimate that major sports networks devote valuable air time to sports gambling.